benjamin-lowry/steamarchiver/README.md

   ``get_client.py steamchina_win32``, etc.
 - ``unpack_sis.py`` unpacks a Steam game backup or retail master (which consists of a sku.sis manifest, csd files containing depot data, and cdm files containing metadata about the locations of chunks in the csd.)
-You need to have a downloaded copy of the manifest to unpack a sis (you can get one by running depot_archiver in dry run mode, using the -d flag.)
+Unpacking with this script is free, but for actually extracting the data afterward with depot_extractor you need to have a downloaded copy of the manifest (you can get one by running depot_archiver in dry run mode, using the -d flag) and the decryption key.

 For help finding appids, depotids, and manifests, check out https://steamdb.info